emtron-australia/help/content/transmission-control/datasheets/tm16-datasheet.md

  - 8GB Onboard eMMC logging memory.

 ### Programming
-All device configuration and firmware updates are done via ethernet connection with our free PC Software.
+All device configuration and firmware updates are done via ethernet connection with our free TMtune PC Software.